Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Three-dimensional tandem flapping foils

 The time history of the thrust coefficient for the upstream and the downstream foils is shown in Fig. \ref{3d_flapping}(a).
 The temporal variation of the thrust coefficient for the two-dimensional case has also been plotted.
 It can be observed that for the parameters considered, there is no difference between the propulsive response of the tandem configuration of flapping foils in three-dimensions as compared to the two-dimensional results.
 This is further corroborated by the visualization of the vortex structures in Fig. \ref{3d_flapping}(b-d).
 The three-dimensional vortex structures are depicted by the iso-surfaces of Q-criterion at 0.25 colored by the freestream velocity.
 The two-dimensional Z-vorticity is also shown at three different spans of $z/c_d \in [0, 2.5, 5]$.
-It can be concluded that there are no three-dimensional spanwise effects at $Re = 1100$ for the tandem flapping foils, suggesting the flow to be inherently two-dimensional.
+In spite of the large amplitude flapping of the foils and the wake-foil interaction in the tandem configuration, the flow structures are observed to be two-dimensional at $Re = 1100$.
+This suggests the adoption of the two-dimensional simulation can be employed for understanding the flow dynamics at this Reynolds number.
 Further study needs to be carried out at high Reynolds numbers including turbulence effects to understand the three-dimensionality of the flow patterns.